$81.59-$95.81 hourly / $14,142.86-$16,607.13 monthly / $169,714.32-$199,285.56 annual

 Directs the coordination of construction planning activities with District staff regarding purchasing, contracts, insurance and occupational safety.

-Coordinates with the accounting and information technology staff the maintenance and modification of computerized records, management information systems, and controls to ensure the efficient processing of invoices and claims.
+Coordinates with the accounting and information technology staff the maintenance and modification of computerized records, management information systems, and controls to ensure the efficient processing of invoices and claims for assigned programs.

 Directs and prepares correspondence, reports, and presentations regarding assigned facilities programs of the District including Board agenda items.